tdaff/fapswitch/doc/userguide.rst

   partially occupied sites all become fully occupied.
 * Reduce the atoms in the cif to the asymmetric unit and make sure that all the symmetry operations are provided.
+* If no connectivity information is provided in the CIF, use the `openbabel` connectivity option and the structure will be passed to openbabel for bond and atom type perception.
+Always check that the final bonding and types make sense!
 * (Optional) Add bonding information to the cif:

   * CIFs exported from Materials Studio with the correct bonding will have the bonding in the correct format for fapswitch.
+  * To utilise the bonding information use `bondsonly` option for connectivity and atom typing will be derived from the provided bonds.
   * To manually add the bonding, it is contained within a `loop_` that defines atoms in the bond by their atom labels, optionally their distance, and the bond type (S=single, D=double, T=Triple, A=Aromatic)::